Shoyaib-Hossain/elk_stack/README.md

 There is a huge Research Gap when it comes to Explainable AI (Under Consideration )

-SIEM Architecture with Data Integration, AI Detection, and Explainable AI This architecture provides a comprehensive approach to modern security monitoring by integrating traditional SIEM capabilities, advanced AI detection mechanisms, and explainable AI components (Ongoing)
+SIEM Architecture with Data Integration, AI Detection, and Explainable AI This architecture provides a comprehensive approach to modern security monitoring by integrating traditional SIEM capabilities, advanced AI detection mechanisms, and explainable AI components

 <img width="452" alt="image" src="https://github.com/Shoyaib-Hossain/elk_stack/blob/main/Image%2011-05-2025%20at%2022.06.jpeg" />